-Join Adv Dwight Snyman on the 23rd of June 2026 from 13:00 pm to 14:30 pm as he provides a practical and comprehensive overview of the recent Companies Act amendments and CIPC directives, explains their impact on company governance and compliance obligations, and equips attendees with actionable guidance for managing beneficial ownership disclosures, annual returns, statutory registers and ongoing corporate compliance in South Africa.
+Join Adv Dwight Snyman on the 23rd of June 2026 from 13h00 to 14h30 as he provides a practical and comprehensive overview of the recent Companies Act amendments and CIPC directives, explains their impact on company governance and compliance obligations and equips attendees with actionable guidance.

 Attending this webinar will equip you with the following skills: